jrayx/deep-journal/README.md

 npm run tauri build
 ```

-On Windows, the path to built program is: "tauri-app\src-tauri\target\release\app.exe"
+On Windows, the path to built program is: "tauri-app\src-tauri\target\release\app.exe", and the installer is in "tauri-app\src-tauri\target\release\bundle\msi".

 ## Future
 The app can easily be modified to select more model options from dropdown menu, as there is a built in `models` table.
 The backend is pulling from this `models` table and selecting the first one.
 For now, the `models` table only has the mentioned DeepSeek model, and the model dropdown on the top right of the UI is a grayed out (unselectable) dropdown.